flowground/amazonaws-com-autoscaling-plans-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetScalingPlanResourceForecastData
-### <p>Retrieves the forecast data for a scalable resource.</p> <p>Capacity forecasts are represented as predicted values, or data points, that are calculated using historical data points from a specified CloudWatch load metric.
-Data points are available for up to 56 days. </p>
+<blockquote><p>Retrieves the forecast data for a scalable resource.</p> <p>Capacity forecasts are represented as predicted values, or data points, that are calculated using historical data points from a specified CloudWatch load metric.
+Data points are available for up to 56 days. </p></blockquote>

 #### Input Parameters
 * `Action` - _required_